Jackardios/laravel-api-request-bag/README.md

 This package will help you filter and prepare request parameters (parameter names correspond to [JSON API specification](https://jsonapi.org/)).

-Much of this package comes from [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder), but unlike it, this package gives you complete control over how your requests are handled.
+Much of this package comes from [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder), but unlike it, this package gives you complete control over how your queries are handled.

 ## Installation
 1) Install the package via composer: